Prolapse of the reproductive organ

 Genital prolapse (Genital Descensus) is a change in the position of the uterus and vagina due to muscle stretching, but it's not limited to that!
 It also involves the lowering of the urinary tract, small intestine, and rectum, as well as sexual dysfunction.
 Not all of these changes always occur simultaneously; sometimes you may not even notice them or suspect other conditions.
 Therefore, it's worth learning more about it, seeking specialist advice, and getting help, as not every change of this type requires plastic surgery.

-Natalia Stopa-Harasiuk, M.A. , a urogynecological therapist accredited by the Polish Urogynecological Society, about the problem of pelvic organ prolapse
+We asked Natalia Stopa-Harasiuk, M.A. , a urogynecological therapist accredited by the Polish Urogynecological Society, about the problem of pelvic organ prolapse

 Causes of prolapse of the reproductive organ

 Many factors contribute to impaired pelvic floor statics.
-The most common causes of these anatomical abnormalities include damage to the myofascial-neural structures within the pelvic floor .
-This damage can result from mechanical trauma, such as childbirth, but also from pelvic floor surgery .
+The most common causes of these anatomical abnormalities include damage to the myofascial-neural structures within the pelvic floor.
+This damage can result from mechanical trauma, such as childbirth, but also from pelvic floor surgery.
 Aging can also cause pelvic floor prolapse, caused by hormone deficiencies (estrogens, androgens), which leads to impaired structure and function of proteins responsible for the mechanical strength of pelvic floor tissues.

 You may simply be predisposed to pelvic organ prolapse.
 This can be facilitated by specific anatomy, congenital collagen synthesis disorders, and contributing factors such as chronic cough, obesity, and current or past heavy physical labor.
 According to available epidemiological data, 50% of multiparous women experience pelvic organ prolapse, yet only 10% require surgical intervention.